 From New Zimbabwe.

-Elections are expected to be held later this year which will end Tsvangirai’s coalition government formed four years ago with Zimbabwe President Robert Mugabe.
+Elections are planned later this year that will end Tsvangirai’s coalition government formed four years ago with President Robert Mugabe.
+Tsvangirai and his Movement for Democratic Change hope to become the ruling party.

 Read more at New Zimbabwe.